SHIPS SAME DAY OR NEXT BUSINESS DAY

 "Can I shoot 5.56 in a .223 gun?"

-This is the far more important question.
-We do not recommend chambering 5.56 NATO rounds in a gun intended to chamber .223 Remington.
-The 5.56's higher chamber pressure, coupled with the .223 chamber's shorter lead, will result in over-pressurization of the rifle.
+No. We do not recommend firing 5.56 NATO rounds in a barrel chambered in .223 Remington.
+The 5.56's higher chamber pressure, coupled with the .223 chamber's shorter throat, will result in over-pressurization of the barrel.

-This over-pressurization can contribute to increased wear on the barrel and bolt lugs, and your casings may suffer pierced or popped primers.
-You may also notice increased felt recoil and increased fouling in semiautomatic rifles like the AR-15.
+This over-pressurization can contribute to increased wear on the barrel's rifling, and throat, and it will produce extra wear on bolt lugs.
+Your casings may suffer pierced or popped primers.
+You may also notice increased felt recoil and increased fouling in gas-operated semiautomatic rifles like the AR-15.

 Want to chamber safely both rounds in a single rifle with maximum accuracy?
-You should consider a .223 Wylde chamber.
+You should consider a .223 Wylde chamber, which can safely chamber both 5.56 NATO and .223 Remington.
 Learn more about it here.

 Quick Recap